Onyxteruncouple/AI-Sweep/README.md

 ## Usage

-1. Download all files from the repository as a ZIP archive
+1. Download all files from the repository
 2. Extract the folder to any convenient location
 3. Run **AI-Sweep.exe**, it works portably right out of the box
 4. Select the modules you want to clean